alexandra-picot-epitech/PreMSC_JavaSeminar_Common/README.md

 Feel free to use the folder `Functionnal` to put any raw code snippet such as `Examples` or `Main` classes.
 Please also reserve the folder `Units` for tests files using Fraweworks such as JUnit or others.

-Again feel free to make changes as you like !
+Again feel free to make any changes as you like !